-As an authorized local expert for Constant Contact, I often teach the benefits of email marketing as a lead generating tool.
+As an authorized local expert for Constant Contact, I often share information about the benefits of email marketing as a lead generating tool.
 Combining email marketing with your favorite social media channel can become even more powerful through a campaign.
-Recently, we put together a few campaigns with business owners and organizations to do just that.
+Here at Interlace Communications, we work with businesses and organizations to have a powerful email marketing campaign.

 When we work with clients to market their business, their email list is a very important key to reaching out to their “warm market.”
 These are people who they have met, do business with or may be interested in doing business.
 They can also be businesses and organizations who support their business such as vendors, business associates, and support associations.